clulab/ConceptAlignment/README.md

 It would require minimal change to match against existing ontology nodes along with the bottom-up components.

 * It only scrapes the ISI datamarts.
 NYU is not presently included.
+It also does SuperMaaS models.